-Wood look tile provides a versatile and durable option for shower environments, catering to a variety of aesthetic preferences and functional demands.
-The two primary materials commonly used in the production of wood look tile are porcelain and ceramic.
-Both are the most popular choices due to their exceptional durability, water resistance, and versatility.
-These materials can be crafted to mimic the appearance of various wood species, from light and airy blondes to rich and warm browns.
+Wood look tile, such as our Preston 8x48 Matte Porcelain Tile in Birch, as seen above, offers a practical and stylish solution for shower environments, blending durability with design versatility.
+It suits a wide range of aesthetic preferences and functional requirements, making it a popular choice for bathrooms.
+The two primary materials used in the production of wood look tile are porcelain and ceramic, which are both widely favored for their impressive durability, water resistance, and adaptability.
+These materials can be designed to resemble various wood species, ranging from light and breezy blondes to rich, deep browns.

-When choosing wood look tile for your shower, it is crucial to consider the Porcelain Enamel Institute (PEI) rating, which gauges a tile's resistance to abrasion and general wear.
-For shower floors, which typically experience moderate to high usage, a PEI rating of at least 3 is recommended to ensure the tile maintains its integrity and appearance over time.
+When selecting wood look tile for your shower, it's also important to factor in the Porcelain Enamel Institute (PEI) rating, which measures a tile’s resistance to abrasion and general wear.
+For shower floors, where daily use is often moderate to heavy, a PEI rating of 3 or higher is recommended to maintain both performance and appearance over time.

 Performance in Showers